Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Proud to support Erb’s Palsy Awareness Week – Adam’s story

 Adam* suffered a brachial plexus injury to his right side during his birth in 1998.
-The C5, 6 and 7 nerves were damaged as a consequence of the medical staff’s efforts to deliver him by pulling on his head when he was stuck during delivery (shoulder dystocia).
+The C5, 6, and 7 nerves were damaged as a consequence of the medical staff’s efforts to deliver him by pulling on his head when he was stuck during delivery (shoulder dystocia).
 Early assessments as an infant by specialists at the Royal National Orthopaedic Hospital were optimistic and remedial surgery was therefore not performed.
 However, as Adam grew his recovery was not as had been hoped and he developed abnormalities including contractures and subluxation of the shoulder joint.
 He had surgery at 2 years, 4 years and 7 years of age.

 Adam was also very self-conscious about his appearance and scarring.
 He would choose clothing to hide the appearance of his arm and shoulder, wearing hooded sweatshirts and even coats in summer.
 He would prefer to spend time alone and not go out where possible, avoiding all forms of social and family situations.
-He was eventually diagnosed with depression and referred by his GP to outside agencies for support and drugs counselling.
+He was eventually diagnosed with depression and referred by his GP to outside agencies for support and drug counselling.

 Adam failed to achieve the GCSE grades which he was capable of which limited his options in terms of further education and employment.
 In his claim for compensation for his original brachial plexus injury, it was successfully argued that had he not been injured, he would have achieved the qualifications he needed and would have gone to University.
-He would then have gone to earn at least national average earnings.
+He would then have gone on to earn at least national average earnings.
 A significant sum was recovered for the anticipated loss of earnings over this lifetime.

 It was not only the direct effect of having surgery and coping with pain impacting upon his educational attainment that was causative but an important factor was his low self-esteem and self-confidence.
-Also his demoralisation and demotivation as a consequence of failing in his GCSE’s and lack of hope for the future based on his lifelong and recent experiences.
+Also his demoralisation and demotivation as a consequence of failing in his GCSEs and lack of hope for the future based on his lifelong and recent experiences.

-In Adam’s case, once judgment had been entered at Court, the assessment of his damages was postponed for several years given his age and his ongoing treatment.
+In Adam’s case, once judgment had been entered in Court, the assessment of his damages was postponed for several years given his age and his ongoing treatment.
 Had damages been assessed too soon, the complications arising from his surgery and the psychological effects of his disability could not have been predicted, and he would not have been adequately compensated.

 If you require any advice regarding a matter similar to this, then please do not hesitate to get in touch with our experienced team of medical negligence solicitors.